redlotusdesignz/redlotusdesignz/README.md

 # Hola!
 So glad to see you here 🐮

 I'm a customer support veteran who is currently learning full-stack web development.
-I started writing my tech articles back in February 2020 on [DEV.to](http://dev.to/redlotusdesignz) & [Hashnode](http://redlotusdesignz.hashnode.dev) as a way of logging my progress, while providing my tips to other aspiring developers.
+I started writing my tech articles related to web design back in February 2020 on [DEV.to](http://dev.to/redlotusdesignz) & [Hashnode](http://redlotusdesignz.hashnode.dev) as a way of logging my progress, while providing my tips to other aspiring designers.
 My current interest is working with JAMstack and providing ways on making websites more accessible for visitors.

 ## Fun facts about me 🌙

-🎨 I'm an illustrator teacher at Skillshare where I help students create webcomics.
+🎨 I'm an art teacher at Skillshare where I help students create webcomics.
 You can enroll in my class [here](https://skl.sh/3fxrr02).

 🎮 I develop visual novel games using Ren’Py!
 You can check out my work over at my [itch.io profile](http://redlotusdesignz.itch.io).